apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 To work with AWS better, set the DNS time-to-live of an application which works with S3 to something lower.
 See [AWS documentation](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-jvm-ttl.html).

+*internal.S3V4AuthErrorRetryStrategy (S3V4AuthErrorRetryStrategy.java:buildRetryParams(117)) - Attempting to re-send the request to...*

+To avoid this warning, you should set the specific S3 endpoint by setting `fs.s3a.endpoint`

 ## Testing the S3 filesystem clients